Scott D. Pattison

 & Chief Executive Officer

-Scott D. Pattison serves as executive director and CEO of the National Governors Association (NGA), the bipartisan organization of the nation’s governors.
+Scott D. Pattison serves as executive director and CEO of the National Governors Association (NGA), the nonpartisan organization of the nation’s governors.

 The group speaks with a collective voice on a wide range of issues—everything from health and education to cybersecurity, energy and transportation—and works to influence the federal government on innovative ideas that can be implemented nationwide.
 NGA seeks innovative solutions to today’s most pressing public policy challenges, identifying those exciting solutions happening every day at the state level.